Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 It was a clear demonstration of what is possible when we live with our eyes and ears open to possibility.
 And the song would become a fan favorite on Meet Me at the Edge of the World.
 Listen to the lyrics, and you can see how they’ve taken Pete Horner’s filmmaking epiphany and invited all of us to share in it.
 It’s a song about how even the most incidental sounds of our lives can become a vital part of the “music” of our lives.

-This, in turn, blesses Anne and me.
+This idea — all of it is music — blesses Anne and me.
 She’s a poet, so incidental sights and sounds are a direct line into her art.
 At night, for us, the passing traffic is the sound of a surging tide.
 Anne is particularly fond of the sound of the street sweeper — she’s written a poem about that figure, who has taken on mythic significance for us, “out there tracing the bones of the city,” moving along the edges of our attention.

 Similarly, we have learned to pay attention to seemingly incidental light.
 In the morning, as we linger on our pillows in half-sleep, we watch rays of morning sunlight glance off passing car windows in rush-hour on the four-lane avenue outside, shine through a fence-line bramble, and splash intricate designs across our bedroom wall, a dazzling calligraphy, as if across a movie screen.
 It’s our favorite time of light.